China’s Xi in the limelight at Pacific summit with Trump conspicuous by his absence

 By Helen Regan, CNN

-(CNN) — Leaders of Pacific countries and territories, including China’s Xi Jinping, are gathering in South Korea for a major summit Friday.
+(CNN) — Leaders of Pacific countries and territories, including China’s Xi Jinping, adopted a joint declaration on trade and investment at a major summit in South Korea Saturday.
 But the leader of one global powerhouse is conspicuously absent: Donald Trump.

 The US president flew out of South Korea Thursday, moments after his landmark meeting with his Chinese counterpart that appeared to de-escalate the protracted trade conflict between the world’s two largest economies.

-With Trump choosing to skip the annual summit of the Asia-Pacific Economic Cooperation – which groups together countries accounting for more than half of global trade – Xi stepped into the limelight and will hold high-profile meetings, including with Japan’s new leader Sanae Takaichi and Canada’s Mark Carney.
+With Trump choosing to skip the annual summit of the Asia-Pacific Economic Cooperation – which groups together countries accounting for more than half of global trade – Xi stepped into the limelight by calling for unity, cooperation and proposing a global body to govern artificial intelligence.

-Despite his absence, Trump’s protectionist trade policies and punishing global tariffs loom over the two-day event in the city of Gyeongju.
-US Treasury Secretary Scott Bessent is standing in for Trump during the discussions.
+Despite his absence, Trump’s protectionist trade policies and punishing global tariffs have loomed over the two-day event in the city of Gyeongju.
+US Treasury Secretary Scott Bessent stood in for Trump during the discussions.

-In his opening remarks to the forum, Xi called for unity and cooperation between the grouping of 21 economies on both sides of the Pacific.
+The grouping of 21 economies on both sides of the Pacific signed the “Gyeongju Declaration,” which included commitments to cooperate on economic recovery and growth.
+The leaders also adopted an AI initiative and a framework to respond to demographic changes caused by low birth rates and aging populations.

-“The world is undergoing rapid changes unseen in a century,” Xi told the forum.
+“The world is undergoing rapid changes unseen in a century,” Xi told the forum in his opening remarks Friday.
 “The more turbulent the times are, the more we must stand together in solidarity.”

 “China’s door to openness will not close; it will only open wider,” Xi said.

+“I also asked China to resume Japanese beef and seafood imports,” she said.

+The meeting appeared in stark contrast to the warm camaraderie showed by Takaichi and Trump in Tokyo just days before, when the two allies had embarked on a “new golden age” of relations.
+Takaichi and Trump demonstrated a close bond complete with smiles, fist pumps and jokes.

-Xi also held meetings with Carney, who is involved in an escalating trade war with Trump, and Thai Prime Minister Anutin Charnvirakul, according to Chinese state media.
+For Canadian Prime Minister Mark Carney, who is involved in an escalating trade war with Trump, meeting with Xi marked a “turning point” in their relationship, according to his office.

-In comments that echoed Xi and Lee’s addresses to APEC, Carney told the forum that the world was “facing another hinge moment in history.”
+In an earlier speech that echoed Xi and Lee’s addresses to APEC, Carney told the forum that the world was “facing another hinge moment in history.”

 “Our world is undergoing one of the most profound shifts since the fall of the Berlin Wall,” he said.
 “That old world… of steady expansion of liberalized trade and investment… that world is gone.”

-Canada, he said, was aiming to double non-US exports over the next decade in an effort to diversify away from the US.
+Carney had been looking for a reset of Canada-China relations after years of worsening ties and diplomatic rows.
+Trade negotiations with the US, Canada’s biggest trading partner, are at a dead end, and Carney said at the APEC summit that he was aiming to double non-US exports over the next decade in an effort to diversify away from the US.

+The two leaders “affirmed their commitment to renewing the relationship between their two countries in a pragmatic and constructive way” and discussed a framework “to deepen cooperation across a range of areas – from clean and conventional energy, to agriculture, manufacturing, climate change, and international finance,” the prime minister’s office said.

+Carney also accepted an invitation to visit China and both leaders “directed their officials to move quickly to resolve outstanding trade issues and irritants.”

 The-CNN-Wire